-If there’s one beauty brand that gets the millennial heart beating like no other, it has to be Glossier.
-Uniting product obsessives, fashion girls, and beauty editors alike with its charm, Glossier was an instant hit with the Instagram generation when it launched back in 2014.
+If there’s one beauty brand that gets our heart beating like no other, it has to be Glossier.
+Uniting product lovers, fashion girls and beauty editors alike with its charm, Glossier was an instant hit with the Instagram generation when it launched back in 2014.
 (Remember back when the beauty hashtag was a landscape of HD brows and contour?)
-Today, the beauty start-up is valued at over $1 billion (not bad for a business that launched just over six years ago), and I can guarantee that you’ll spot at least one Glossier product in the makeup bag of every cool girl you know.
+In fact, I can guarantee that you’ll spot at least one of the best Glossier products in the makeup bag of every cool girl you know.

-Of course, much of the brand’s success is down to founder Emily Weiss's digital-first approach to both product development and brand marketing.
-Weiss has been able to harness the online community that she'd created via Into the Gloss and Glossier's own Instagram page to encourage communication with customers and garner genuine feedback on everything from packaging to product type.
-In fact, one of Glossier's first cult products—its Milky Jelly Cleanser (£15)—is the result of a post on Into the Gloss in which Weiss directly asked readers what their dream face wash would be like.
+Of course, much of the brand’s success is down to its digital-first approach to both product development and brand marketing.
+Glossier has been able to harness the online community that she'd created via Into the Gloss and Glossier's own Instagram page to encourage communication with customers and garner genuine feedback on everything from packaging to product type.
+In fact, one of Glossier's first cult products—its Milky Jelly Cleanser (£16)—is the result of a post on Into the Gloss in which Glossier directly asked readers what their dream face wash would be like.